codeunifier/jira-blocker-chain/README.md

 A tool for visualizing blocker chains in Jira sprints to help prioritize work effectively.

+## AI Advisory

+A lot of this code was written with the help of Claude.
+It is certainly not the cleanest / readable code.
+I will work on improving that as I continue working on this code.
+I am not the most experienced with highly sophisticated Python code so if you see any glaring issues, please open an Issue or even a Pull Request.
+It would be greatly appreciated.

 ## Setup

 1. Create a `.env` file in the project directory with your Jira credentials: